ProtocolWhisperer01/test/README.md

 # CS Compliance Program

-This repository consolidates all documents related to the CraftSilicon Compliance Program.
+This repository consolidates all documents related to the CS Compliance Program.

 # Structure